yllekz/ms-edge-annoyances/README.md

 	* Uncheck "Use writing assistance"
 * System and performance
 	* System
+        * Uncheck "Startup boost"
 	* Uncheck "Continue running background extensions and apps when Microsoft Edge is closed"
+	* Optimize Performance
+	* Uncheck "Improve your PC gaming experience with efficiency mode"

 Check out [Hope This Helps](https://hthpc.com/) if you liked this!